carolinagles/data_science_projects/README.md

 ## SQL Query: Trips Analysis for "Yellow" and "Blue" Cab Companies

 This query counts the number of trips completed by cab companies with names containing **"Yellow"** or **"Blue"** over a specified date range.
 The goal is to identify and compare the performance of these two groups.

-**Use Case**
-- **Brand Comparison**: Comparing the performance of specific branding (like "Yellow" and "Blue") over a period to inform marketing or operational strategies.
-- **Market Segmentation**: Identifying the relative performance of different cab companies based on name or branding, useful for targeting and promotions.

 ```sql
 SELECT